 In general, a Boolean function needs an n to be specified before it is defined.
 Though, most of the time, we will be interested in functions which can be generalized to any n, like the case of AND function.
 In such a situation, the function name (say AND) will refer to the set of these functions for all n.
-By the complexity of the function, we would mean the asymptotic complexity as a function of n.
+By the complexity of these kind of functions, we would mean the asymptotic complexity of these functions in terms of n.